Assisted Living

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

-• Building a daily routine.
-While looking at the many challenges facing people with dementia, you can see why a consistent schedule may make it easier for them to navigate their day.
+• Build a daily routine for your loved one.
+When you understand the many challenges facing people with dementia, you can see why a consistent schedule may make it easier for them to navigate their day.
 You can also develop a dementia care plan to better meet their unique needs at every stage of disease.

-• Creating a support network for yourself.
+• Create a support network for yourself.
 As the disease progresses, caring for your loved one may become increasingly challenging as their abilities and independence decrease.
-Caregiver burnout is a serious issue, since it can keep you from providing quality care.
-Prevent this by connecting with caregiver support groups specifically for dementia caregivers.
+Caregiver burnout is a serious issue for you, and it can keep you from providing quality care.
+Prevent it by connecting with caregiver support groups specifically for dementia caregivers.

-• Prioritizing self-care activities.
-As a dementia caregiver, you should approach your caregiving journey as a marathon, not a sprint.
-You have to sustain yourself for the duration.
+• Prioritize self-care activities.
+As a caregiver to someone who has dementia, you should approach your caregiving journey as a marathon, not a sprint.
+You must sustain yourself for the duration.
 Caregiving can take a toll on your health, so it’s important to maintain it by exercising, eating well, and continuing to go to your own medical appointments.

 SHARE THE ARTICLE

-5. Johns Hopkins Bloomberg School of Public Health.
-Hearing Loss and the Dementia Connection.
+7. Johns Hopkins Bloomberg School of Public Health.
+Hearing loss and the dementia connection.

 Written by